Warbreaker

 Warbreaker is a fantasy novel written by American author Brandon Sanderson.
 It was published on June 9, 2009 by Tor Books.

 Sanderson released several rewrites of Warbreaker under a Creative Commons license (CC BY-NC-ND 3.0 US), one chapter at a time.
 The entire novel, including older drafts, is available in digital format from Sanderson's website.
 Warbreaker has been well received by reviewers.

 Warbreaker's latest published version is 2019's "10th Anniversary Dragonsteel's Leatherbound" edition which has many changes compared to previous editions.
 Additionally, there is an unpublished edition with minor changes added to the 2019's edition.
+The 2026 Tor paperback edition uses many of the changes from the 2019 leatherbound edition.